epiviz/epiviz-website/tutorials/content/metaviz/metagenomeSeq.md

 ## Creating metavizR object

-The next step will be to launch a Metaviz instance from the R session, add a 'FacetZoom' object, modify the node selections to show those nodes that are differentially abundant, and add a heatmap.
-In order to accomplish this, we will load the 'metavizr' package then we will create a Metaviz instance by calling
+The next step will be to launch a Metaviz instance from the R session, add a 'FacetZoom' object, modify the node selections to show those nodes that are differentially abundant, and add a heatmap showing only species within differentially abundant classes.
+Load the 'metavizr' package and create a Metaviz instance by calling

 ```{r, eval=FALSE}
 app <- startMetaviz()